 Google blocked access to An Effective Treatment for Coronavirus (COVID-19) by James M. Todaro, MD, and Gregory J. Rigano, dated by March 13, 2020.
 This paper was widely credited (blamed by the Fake News Media) for proposing chloroquine and hydroxychloroquine as an effective treatment against COVID-19.
-(This was reported by ReclaimTheNet on March 25, 2020; this sentence is added on 2021-04-25).
+(This was reported by ReclaimTheNet on March 25, 2020).
 How can someone rationalize removing information about a possible cure, amid a global pandemic?
 Are there still humans in charge at Google?

 On March 22, a video about Dr. Zelenko and his HCQ+AZM+Zn treatment for COVID-19 was posted on YouTube.
 It was removed within a couple of weeks “for violating YouTube’s Community Guidelines.”
 YouTube removed other videos about Hydroxychloroquine based COVID-19 treatment.